Richard Boyatzis: Career

+Boyatzis advises institutions like the MD Anderson Leadership Institute and the International Coaching Federation.
+His work extends to nonprofit boards, including the Cleveland Botanical Gardens, Council on Adult and Experiential Learning and the Caleb Foundation.

 Work

-Boyatzis' major contributions to the competence human resource theory started with his pioneering study The Competent Manager (1982).
 He is the author of more than 200 scholarly articles and 75 practitioner articles on coaching, leadership, competencies, emotional intelligence, neuroscience and management education.
 His Coursera MOOCs on leadership, emotional intelligence and coaching have over one and a half million visitors and enrolments from 215 countries.

 Using his Intentional Change Theory, Richard studies sustained, desired change at all levels of human endeavor.
 He began research on helping and coaching in 1967 and coaching executives in 1969.
 Thirty years ago, he launched a series of longitudinal studies on coaching, followed by three fMRI and two hormonal studies of coaching processes that are effective in helping people be open to change.
 Using his work from 1970 as one of the founders of the competency movement in HR, he has launched several landmark studies on the competencies of coaches that predict client change.

 Boyatzis is a frequent speaker on the international circuit, having delivered speeches and seminars on all seven continents and 65 countries.
 He has consulted to many Fortune 500 companies, government agencies and organizations in the Americas, Europe and Asia on various topics including executive and management development, organization structure, culture change, R&D productivity, economic development, selection, promotion, performance appraisal and career planning.

-Professor Boyatzis is a Member, Consortium on Research on Emotional Intelligence; Member of editorial board, Journal of Management Education; Founding member, Academy of Management Learning and Education; Fellow of the Association of Psychological Science, the Society of Industrial and Organizational Psychology, and the American Psychological Association.
+Boyatzis is a Member, Consortium on Research on Emotional Intelligence; Member of editorial board, Journal of Management Education; Founding member, Academy of Management Learning and Education; Fellow of the Association of Psychological Science, the Society of Industrial and Organizational Psychology, and the American Psychological Association.